li-zhang1/Ansible-Playbooks/README.md

-# AWS Web Hosting Infrastructure with Ansible
+# AWS Web Hosting with Ansible

 ## Overview
 This project sets up a highly available and secure web hosting environment on AWS.
 The architecture consists of a Virtual Private Cloud (VPC) with public and private subnets across two Availability Zones (AZs).
 It leverages an Application Load Balancer (ALB) for traffic distribution and SSL/TLS encryption to secure traffic in transit.